jamesmilanhiggins/anagrams/README.md

 #### By James Higgins

 ## Description
-This proram will compare two words and see if they are anagrams.
+This program will compare two words and see if they are anagrams.
 It will also see if they are antigrams.
 It will also check if they are palindromes.